Best Egg Salad

 Notes

-Adding the eggs to the water when the water is already hot (versus starting them in cold water) and peeling the eggs while they are still slightly warm often makes it easier to remove the shells in big pieces.
-We all know that it;’s annoying to have to chip away at egg shells in little bits and pieces.
+• Adding the eggs to the water when it is already hot (versus starting them in cold water) and peeling them while they are still slightly warm often makes it easier to remove the shells in big pieces.
+We all know that it’s annoying to have to chip away at eggshells in little bits and pieces.

 Nutrition